xster/flutter-wiki/The-flutter-daemon-mode.md

 - `deviceId`: The device to stop; this is required.
 - `projectDirectory`: The project directory; this is required.
 It is used to determine the application to stop.

+#### discover

+The `discover()` command takes one parameter, a `deviceId`.
+It returns a list of applications discovered on the device.
+Each application is represented by a map with two fields, an `id` - an Android or iOS application id - and an `observatoryDevicePort`.
+The `observatoryDevicePort` is the device port to connect to to debug the application.
+The port may first have to be made accessable via `device.forward`.

 ### device domain

 #### getDevices